 However, you may be able to avoid the penalty if you meet either of these qualifications:

-You can find how to declare these waivers on page 2 of the instruction for Form 2210.
+You can find out how to declare these waivers on page 2 of the instructions for Form 2210.

 File estimated taxes for January 1 to March 31